The $(p,q)$ property in families of $d$-intervals and $d$-trees: The and properties in families of -trees

 \section{The $(p,p)$ and $(p,q)$ properties in families of $d$-trees}

-The proof of Theorem \ref{treedpp} follows from the following: \begin{theorem} Let $H$ be a collection of subgraphs of a tree $G$, all of which consisting of at most $d$ components.
-If $H$ satisfies the $(p,p)$ property, then \end{theorem} \begin{proof} Let $f:H \to \mathbb{Q}^+$ be a maximal fractional matching.
+As before, we first prove bounds on the fractional piercing numbers. \begin{theorem} Let $G$ be a tree, and let $H=H(G)$ be a hypergraph of $d$-trees satisfying the $(p,p)$ property for some fixed integer constant $p>1$, then \end{theorem} \begin{proof} Let $f:H \to \mathbb{Q}^+$ be a maximal fractional matching.
 As in the proof of Theorem \ref{dpp}, by removing and duplicating edges if necessary, one may assume without loss of generality that $f(h)=\frac{1}{r}$ for all $h \in H$, where $r$ is the maximal size of an intersecting subset of $H$.
 In particular, $r\ge p$.
 Letting $n = |H|$ we have by LP duality $\tau^*(H)=\nu^*(H)=\frac{n}{r}$, and thus our aim is to show that $\frac{n}{r} < (pd)^{\frac{1}{p-1}} + 1$.

-By the $(p,p)$ property, $H$ contains $\binom{n}{p}$ subsets of $p$ elements, each of which intersect in a vertex.
+By the $(p,p)$ property, $H$ contains $\binom{n}{p}$ subsets of $p$ elements, each of which intersect at a vertex.
 Since each subgraph in $H$ contains at most $d$ connected components, the multiset $H'$ of all subtrees that appear as a connected component in an element of $H$ is of size at most $nd$, and it contains at least $\binom{n}{p}$ intersecting subsets of $p$ elements each.

 Applying Lemma \ref{lemma} to $H'$, we conclude that there exists a vertex in $G$ that lies in at least members of $H$, implying

 Now, as in the proof of Theorem \ref{dpp}, it follows that \end{proof}

 Combining Theorems \ref{mainpp} and \ref{alon}, the proof of Theorem \ref{treedpp} follows.
 Similarly, the proof of Theorem \ref{treedpq} follows by combining Theorem \ref{alon} with the following: